malmakadma/Art-shop/README.md

 - **Access Restrictions:** The project implements access restrictions to certain pages based on the user's authentication status.
 Only authenticated users have access to specific functionalities and can complete purchases.

 - **User Profile:** Users have a personal profile where they can fill in their personal information, including a profile description.
 The profile description has a minimum length requirement of 50 characters.
 Users also have the ability to upload a profile picture to their personal profile.

+## Video Demo

+Click [here](https://youtu.be/c25JpmYuH7Y) to watch a video demonstration of the Art Shop web store.
+The video showcases the main features of the project, and it will guide you through the process of using the web store and making a purchase.